nottrobin/maas-docs/en/nodes-commission.md

 Press the 'Save' button when you're done.

-!!!
-Note:
+[note]
 The MAC address defaults to the MAC address of the primary interface.
+[/note]

 ### Bridge interfaces